Modulo-P/miller-first-study/README.md

 # ZK-SNARK proof verification in Plutus

-A Plutus implementation of the Groth16 ZKP-verification algorithm.
+_A Plutus implementation of the Groth16 ZKP-verification algorithm._

-Tested a zk-SNARK using a basic implementation of Miller's algorithm and the _toy_ elliptic curve BLS6_6.
+Implemented and tested a zk-SNARK using a basic implementation of Miller's algorithm and the _toy_ elliptic curve BLS6_6.

 ## Testing instructions